bacterial-genomics/wf-paired-end-illumina-assembly/README.md

   --assembler spades
 ```

-Example command on FastQs in "new-fastq-dir" data using **Skesa** with singularity:
+Example command on FastQs in "new-fastq-dir" data using **SKESA** with singularity:

 ```
 nextflow run \